 We make every attempt to make adjustments prior to the student receiving a refund; however, there are several reasons why adjustments are required after that timeframe.
-Read the following information to understand what actions could create a bill.
+Read the following information to understand what actions could create new charges on the tuition and fee bill.

 It is typical for students to drop and add courses during the first few weeks of class.
-Occasionally, students might be surprised to find out that the revisions to their schedule created a bill when they initially had enough financial aid funds available.
+Occasionally, students might be surprised to find out that the revisions to their schedule created new charges when they initially had enough financial aid funds available.
 Here are some tips to help understand how financial aid is impacted by schedule changes:

 If our office receives notice at any time that a student is receiving scholarships, tuition assistance, or any other form of aid, we are required to reevaluate the original financial aid offered.
 We make every attempt to reduce loans first, but in some cases we must replace other need-based aid such as grants or work-study.